ayazhafiz/meetHere/README.md

   * Note that failures in nightly versions are most likely a problem with Node, not with this package.

-meetHere may work with Node 0.x.x or io.js (1 - 3.x.x), but since these strains
+`position` may work with Node 0.x.x or io.js (1 - 3.x.x), but since these strains
 are not supported by Node anymore, this library does not target build compatibility with them.
 The sensitivity of this library's native bindings and ES targeting may make it completely inoperable with anything below LTS/argon.